 The Living Gallery is a collection of delicate undersea life, including the Pacific giant octopus, sea anemones, living corals, jellies, and weedy sea dragons.

-Coral reefs are a vibrant underwater oasis which provides protection to all types of marine life.
+Coral reefs are a vibrant underwater oasis, which provide protection to all types of marine life.
 Some of the “plants” that flow back and forth in the currents are not plants at all, they are actually animals.
 View many of these plant-like animals that depend on the sun for nutrition such as the giant clam, hammer corals, and brain corals to name a few.GET TICKETS HERE

 WEEDY SEA DRAGON

-The Weedy Sea Dragon is a marine fish related to the seahorse.
+The weedy sea fragon is a marine fish related to the seahorse.
 These fish are slow-moving and rely on their camouflage appearance for protection.
 They drift in the water and with leaf-like appendages resemble the swaying seaweed of their habitat.
 Males have narrower bodies and are darker than females.